josecarneiro/ironhack-technical-interview/README.md

 **Views** display the data and receive user input.

+#### Q: What are SOLID principles?

+Principles we should strive for when developing.

+**S: Single Responsibility**
+Each piece of your code should address a single purpose and not get entangled with other code.

+**O: Open/closed**
+Your code should be open to extension (think inheritance) and closed to modification.

+**L: Liskov Substitution Principle**
+Your code should be substitutable for a different code implementation without breaking your application.

+**I: Interface Segregation Principle**
+Many highly specific smaller interfaces should be better than a few general purpose interfaces.

+**D: Dependency Inversion Principle**
+One should "depend upon abstractions, [not] concretions."

+#### Q: What does DRY stand for?

+DRY stands for **D**on't **R**epeat **Y**ourself.

 ### Web Security

 #### Q: What are some common web security concerns?